borine/bluez-alsa/doc/bluealsa-plugins.7.rst

     PCM stream and enters the **SND_PCM_STATE_DISCONNECTED** state if the remote device releases the transport while in use.

-- "silence"
+- silence

-    Inserts silence for capture streams, or simply drops frames for playback streams, whenever the transport is not acquired, thus maintaining a continuous stream as far as the application is concerned.
+    Inserts silence for capture streams, or simply drops frames for playback streams, whenever the transport is not acquired.
+Short intervals of silence may also be inserted into capture streams if there is a break in the incoming stream (for example as a result Bluetooth link instability).
+By this means a continuous stream is maintained as far as the application is concerned, which matches the behavior of a hardware ADC.

 PCM drain and non-blocking operation
 ------------------------------------